 The procedure is given below.

-As per section 14 of Society registration Act 1860, members can receive the profit.
+According to Section 14 of the Society Registration Act 1860, members are entitled to receive the profits.